-“It was wonderful seeing there excitement as they got to see there created items printed.
-This program is also great for problem solving questions: it is great seeing students working together and creating things to solve different problems.”
+“It was wonderful seeing their excitement as they got to see there created items printed.
+This program is also great for problem-solving questions: it is great seeing students working together and creating things to solve different problems.”

-Aaron observe that all of his students were engaged with this project.
+Aaron observes that all of his students were engaged with this project.

 “Makers Empire is very student friendly and I didn’t have any students that were not wanting to take part,” he says.

 “Some students grasped how to do it a little faster than others but they all helped each other and are all very capable now.
-Makers Empire is friendly towards all ability groups and help engage students who are less motivated to be working in the classroom.
+Makers Empire is friendly towards all ability groups and helps engage students who are less motivated to be working in the classroom.
 I’ve some children that like to be walked through everything.
-So in the beginning they were just watching people – they weren’t giving it a go.
+So, in the beginning, they were just watching people – they weren’t giving it a go.
 But now they do everything and can create beyond most of the kids.”

 Aaron does have one request for the Makers Empire team: more video lessons!